fairDataSociety/beeson/README.md

 The former one requires every element to be set and cannot take `null` value.
 The latter allows to define `null` values at elements which's indices present in the nullable bitVector.

-The ABI structure looks like the following (including with the data implementation part for the better understanding)
+The DNA structure looks like the following (including with the data implementation part for the better understanding)

 ```
 ┌────────────────────────────────┐┐